davidjohnbaker1/modelingMelodicDictation/README.md

 * Program in all surveys needed
 * Begin outline for experimental protocol
 * Get overleaf template and include link and bash line to open it
-* Change berkowitz spelling
-* Experiment line to see if they have done this melody before
-* add in R line script that removes current berkowitz before making new corpus
-* Packet with correct key signature
+* Packet with correct key signature, have heard before
-* You will set up with chords changing at level of beat, then two bars for free
 * Print draft paper for tomorrow
 * Pilot with Rory tomorrow